Efficient Weingarten Map and Curvature Estimation on Manifolds: Applications

 where $0<c<1$ is the scaling constant and $T$ is the preset threshold. $\lceil\cdot\rceil$ denotes the ceiling function.
 The cluster and its curvature are represented by the mean of its points and mean of corresponding curvature.
 This yields a non-uniform clustering method.

 The algorithms are applied to three scanned data sets: the Duke dragon, the Stanford bunny and the Armadillo.
 Here we adopt absolute mean curvature for curvature-based simplification.
 After simplification, we apply the Moving Least Square (MLS) method for surface reconstruction \cite{Berger2016A}.
-The visualized surfaces in Figure \ref{Dragon}, \ref{Bunny} and \ref{Armadillo} give a direct comparison of two algorithms, where the first row corresponds to the uniform simplification while the second row is the curvature-adaptive simplification.
+The visualized surfaces in Figure \ref{Dragon}, \ref{Bunny} and \ref{Armadillo} give a direct comparison of two algorithms.
+In each of these figures, the first subfigure represents the simplified point cloud using uniform clustering and the second subfigure is the reconstructed surface from the point cloud.
+Similarly, the third subfigure represents result using curvature-based clustering and the fourth subfigure shows the surface reconstructed from it.
 Results show that WME preserves more geometric information than the uniform method, especially for the region with larger curvature.